Essenceia/TOTEM_backlight/README.md

 Unlike the original totem design, generating the bottom pos file for assembling the switch sharf is also possible, though JLCPCB doesn't offer assembly on both sides for the time being.

-## Paths for improvemnet
+## Paths for improvement

 - Switch out the developpement board in favor of having more accessible pins :
-    - re-use my known to be good stm32 circuit -> removes the need to soder on the dev board + port QMK or ZMK to board downside : design will be harder to re-use for the mechanical keyboard comunity as flashing the firmware now requires a jtag
+    - re-use my known to be good stm32 circuit -> removes the need to soder on the dev board + port QMK or ZMK to board \
+        downside : design will be harder to re-use for the mechanical keyboard comunity as flashing the firmware now requires a jtag
-    - use another commonly used dev board as a controller downside : still requires to soder on the dev board
+    - use another commonly used dev board as a controller \
+        downside : still requires to soder on the dev board

 - Make backlight control be more easily accessible :